 Carry on down Nonnberggasse, past the charming villas and drop down to the grassy parkland below.
 At the crossroads of this park is a lonely cottage – once the home of the castle executioner.
 Don’t forget to look behind you … at the view of the magnificent Hohensalzburg Fortress.

-On the far side of the park cross the road and follow a path beside a small canal through trees to Schloss Leopoldskron.
+On the far side of the park cross the road and follow a path beside a small canal through trees to Schloss Leopoldskron, known to many as the Sound of Music house.
 This rococo palace was built in the late 1730s by a Salzburg Prince-Archbishop.
 Now it is probably more famous as the von Trapp family house in the movie… but you can’t go in it unless you are something to do with the American educational institution that runs it.
 However, a wander around the willow-fringed shores of the lake is an idyllic way to spend some time and from the opposite side of the lake you get a great view of the terrace where so many key scenes are set.

 Climb every mountain on the Untersberg

-You can add this on to your Sound of Music walk through Salzburg or do the trip on a separate day.
+You can add this on to your Sound of Music tour through Salzburg or do the trip on a separate day.
 The Untersberg cable car ferries you up to 2,000 metres – often into the clouds – on Salzburg’s beloved town mountain.
 The views from the top are dramatic, taking in the lovely city and its surrounding green meadows, craggy mountains and limpid blue lakes.
+This is my favourite Sound of Music setting.

 In the film Maria describes the Untersberg as her home mountain and the final scenes of the von Trapp family escaping over the mountains were filmed here.
 The opening “Hills are Alive” scenes were filmed on the meadows on the German side of the mountain.